Battle of Haktang-ni: 10 October 1951: Belgian contingent arrives at Haktang-ni

 The Belgian battalion arrived at Haktang-ni at 14:00 in the no-man's land 4 mi in front of other UN positions held by the US 65th Infantry Regiment between UN and PVA lines on 10 October 1951 and dug in.
 C Company dug in at the northern peak, while next B Company entrenched in the northern section of the central plateau.
-In order that the southern point would not be taken by the PVA and used as a base for mortar attacks, the 40-men of the Heavy Weapons Company equipped with American supplied .30 Machine Guns and 75mm guns took up position on the southern peak 300–400 metres away from the rest of the battalion.
+In order that the southern point would not be taken by the PVA and used as a base for mortar attacks, the 40-men of the Heavy Weapons Company equipped with American supplied .30 Machine Guns and 75 mm guns took up position on the southern peak 300–400 metres away from the rest of the battalion.

 The Belgian Contingent was badly under strength at the time of the battle (comprising only 560 men instead of the more usual 900) since the battle occurred in the middle of a troop rotation in which many soldiers who had been in Korea since February 1951 (including a Luxembourg detachment, which formed part of A Company) had returned home in September 1951 – and reinforcements had not arrived.